Analysis | Four big political questions the Georgia Senate runoffs can help answer

 These are just some of the attacks — many of them misleading — that Loeffler and Perdue have launched nonstop at their Democratic opponents.
 It’s a page from Trump’s election playbook to demonize his opponents at all costs.

-Centrist Democrats who lost or nearly lost their congressional elections this November have said the party didn’t do enough to push back on these characterizations of Democrats.
+Centrist Democrats who lost or nearly lost their congressional elections in November have said the party didn’t do enough to push back on these characterizations of Democrats.

-Georgia Senate Democratic candidates Jon Ossoff and Raphael Warnock have tried to defend themselves from the onslaught.
+The Democratic candidates for the U.S. Senate in Georgia, Jon Ossoff and Raphael Warnock, have tried to defend themselves from the onslaught.
 (Warnock, the only Black candidate in the race and the focus of much of the Republican attacks, has aired not one but two ads with him and a puppy.
 He joked Republicans would go after him for eating pizza with a fork and a knife.
 Black church leaders told Loeffler to knock off her broadest swipes at Warnock, saying it was an attack on the Black church.)

 If these Democrats lose, the takeaway for a number of others in their party will likely be that Republicans’ attacks are working, even when candidates directly respond.